net-lisias-kspu/ContractConfigurator/4-Behaviours/SpawnKerbal-Behaviour.md

         }

         // If you wish to specify a landed Kerbal, you must also
-        // supply ALL of the following values from the persistant.sfs
+        // supply the following values.
+If the altitude is not specified
-        // file.
-The orbit information is not needed for landed
-        // Kerbals.
+        // the Kerbal will be spawned on the ground (based on terrain height).
         //
         // Type:      <a href="Numeric-Type">double</a>
         // Required:  See above